SMMapa/CSSWENG-Beauty/README.md

 # CSSWENG-Beauty

 ### For admins:
-1. If you changed any value in our sample data, you may run the seed script to update the databse by running:
+1. If you changed any value in our sample data, you may run the seed script to update the database by running:
     ```bash
     npm run seed
     ```